ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 ```

 as, by default the primitive type conversion is disabled, to get the above object converted we should have
-implemented transformer functions for both field `indexNumber` and `id`, but this can be done automatically from enabling the
+implemented transformer functions for both field `indexNumber` and `id`, but this can be done automatically by enabling the
-functionality described above.
+the functionality described above.

 ```java
 Transformer transformer = beanUtils.getTransformer()